oasis-roles/ansible_collection_system/README.md

 * `firewalld_zone` - firewall zone for all rules
 * `firewalld_ports_open` - permanently open ports (IPv4+IPv6) for given
   firewall zone
+* `firewalld_services` - a list of named services for firewalld to enable
 * `firewalld_ports_forward` - permanently forward local ports (IPv4+IPV6) for
   given firewall zone, e.g. TCP 80->8080 for webapps
 * `firewalld_become` - use Ansible "become" for proper authorization to manage